 Start Your Day In Silence

-You’ve got to turn off all the noise and give yourself some silent time.
-Your goal is to not be distracted by technology and you have the power to control this.
-Sometimes things are out of our control, but this is definitely not.
+Your goal is not to be distracted by technology; you have the power to control it.
+Sometimes things are out of our control, but this is definitely not one of them.

 Time Blocking